Fort Scott Community College, Fort Scott, KS

 The Gordon Parks receives funds for the Langston Hughes and Gordon Parks Exhibit Display

-Humanities Kansas recently awarded $5,745.00 to the Gordon Parks Museum in Fort Scott to support the “Learning Tree Film Scene Location Trail” project.
+Humanities Kansas recently awarded $6,979 to the Gordon Parks Museum in Fort Scott to support “Langston Hughes and Gordon Parks Exhibit Display,” a moveable exhibit that explores the works and friendship between two cultural giants who had roots in Kansas.
 Kirk Sharp serves as project director.

 About Humanities Kansas

 Humanities Kansas is an independent nonprofit spearheading a movement of ideas to empower the people of Kansas to strengthen their communities and our democracy.
-Since 1972, our pioneering programming, grants, and partnerships have documented and shared stories to spark conversations and generate insights.
-Together with our partners and supporters, we inspire all Kansans to draw on history, literature, ethics, and culture to enrich their lives and serve the communities and state we all proudly call home.
+Since 1972, HK's pioneering programming, grants, and partnerships have documented and shared stories to spark conversations and generate insights.
+Together with statewide partners and supporters, HK inspires all Kansans to draw on diverse histories, literatures, and cultures to enrich their lives and to serve the communities and state we all proudly call home.
 Visit humanitieskansas.org.